Quantum-selected configuration interaction with time-evolved state: Numerical results

 \subsection{Performance of single-time TE-QSCI based on the Hartree-Fock state: exact and Trotterized time evolution}

-Here we investigate the performance of single-time TE-QSCI in detail from several points of view.
+Here, we investigate the performance of single-time TE-QSCI with the Hartree-Fock initial state in detail from several points of view.
 Figure~\ref{fig:timedependentqsci} shows the difference between the exact ground-state energy and the approximate energy obtained by single-time TE-QSCI as a function of the sampling time $t$ of the time-evolved state $\ket{\psi(t)}$.
-We consider both exact time-evolution and first order Trotterization of the time-evolution operators with various step sizes $\Delta t$.
-These results are based on the so-called statevector simulation of the quantum circuit where the effects of noise and sampling with a finite number of shots are not considered, so the $R$ computational basis states (or electron configurations) with largest amplitudes in $\ket{\psi(t)}$ are used to construct the subspace for the CI calculation.
+We consider both exact time evolution and first-order Trotterization of the time-evolution operators with various step sizes $\Delta t$.
+These results are based on the so-called state vector simulation of the quantum circuit where the effects of noise and sampling with a finite number of shots are not considered, so the $R$ computational basis states (or electron configurations) with largest amplitudes in $\ket{\psi(t)}$ are used to construct the subspace for the CI calculation.
 The dimension of the subspace $R$ is taken slightly larger than $R_{GS}$ but much smaller than the dimension $D$ of the relevant sector of the Hilbert space.
 From this figure, we see that single-time QSCI can achieve sufficiently accurate results whose errors are below $10^{-3}$ Hartree depending on the value of $t$.
 A smaller Trotter step (or more accurate Trotterization of the time-evolution operator) results in a more accurate energy in general.
 The results also imply that an optimal range for the sampling time exists where the obtained energies are most accurate.
-Interestingly, the optimal time range is within $t \in [0.5,2.0]$ for all the molecules studied here, despite large differences in the energy itself (e.g., the exact ground state energy is $-3.2361$ Hartree for \ce{H6} and $-55.5074$ Hartree for \ce{NH3}).
+Interestingly, the optimal time range is within $t \in [0.5,2.0]$ for all the molecules studied here, despite large differences in the energy itself (e.g., the exact ground-state energy is $-3.2361$ Hartree for \ce{H6} and $-55.5074$ Hartree for \ce{NH3}).